mrmyers5280/CCTU-eNL-Revision/README.md

 CCTU-eNL-Revision
 =================

-Files used in revising the CCTU newsletter to be responsive and work with MailChimp.
+A project to revise the CCTU newsletter to be responsive and work with MailChimp.